Great Indian restaurants in Montréal

 India Rosa

-India Rosa’s decor sets the tone for this Plateau restaurant that combines traditional flavours with a modern twist.
-The menu is made up of sharing plates (or “bites” for Happy Hour) and deliciously colourful cocktails.
+India Rosa’s decor sets the tone for these restaurants that combines traditional flavours with a modern twist.
+Whether you’re there for brunch, cocktail hour or dinner, the menu is made up of delectably colourful sharing plates and specialties from their tandoor.
+Don’t skip the unique signature cocktails.

 Le Super Qualité

-Le Super Qualité is a colourful Rosemont eatery serving Indian street food and regional specialties.
-Its thalis feature a different region every week and its creative cocktails are a great addition to the experience.
+Le Super Qualité is a colourful eatery serving Indian street food and regional specialties.
+The Rosemont location serves snacks, dishes and thalis featuring a different region every week, as well as special.
+The downtown Le Central location has a smaller but just as tasty menu.

 Star of India

-Downtown Montréal’s Star of India serves what is possibly the best butter chicken and naan bread in town in a friendly atmosphere with great service.
+Star of India has been around for more than 3 decades.
+It serves what is possibly the best butter chicken and naan bread in town in a friendly atmosphere with great service.

 Restaurant Bombay Mahal